OpenSourcingLaw/ai.law/03-AI_Outputs.md

 The Court will take in all the circumstances of the case.

-### Banking sector focus: peronal vs general advice
+### Banking sector focus: personal vs general advice
 _ASIC v Westpac_

 ## Pricing
 Algorithmic pricing services are marketed to businesses offering to set their prices at the optimum level.
 This conduct has been highlighted in research literature as a potential area of interest for regulators.
-Throught the configuration of the system in either of the scenarios below, price collusion behaviour is exhibited by the algorithms.
+Through the configuration of the system in either of the scenarios below, price collusion behaviour is exhibited by the algorithms.

 ### Scenarios
 Several businesses use the same provider of the pricing algorithm Use of re-enforcement learning algorithms that learn the collusive behaviour